libgd/libgd/src/readme.txt

         s, white);
 /* ...
-Do something with the image, such as saving it to a file... */ /* Destroy it */
+Do something with the image, such as saving it to a file... */ /* Destroy it */ gdImageDestroy(im);
-[258]gdImageDestroy(im);

         void gdImageString16(gdImagePtr im, gdFontPtr font, int x, int y, unsigned short *s, int color) _(FUNCTION)_
                 gdImageString is used to draw multiple 16-bit characters on the image.
-(To draw single characters, use [259]gdImageChar.)
-The second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall, gdFontMediumBold,
+(To draw single characters, use gdImageChar.)
+The second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall, gdFontMediumBold, gdFontLarge,
-                gdFontLarge, and gdFontGiant.
-You must include the files "gdfontt.h", "gdfonts.h", "gdfontmb.h", "gdfontl.h" and
+                and gdFontGiant.
+You must include the files "gdfontt.h", "gdfonts.h", "gdfontmb.h", "gdfontl.h" and "gdfontg.h"
-                "gdfontg.h" respectively and (if you are not using a library-based approach) link with the corresponding .c files to use the provided fonts.
+                respectively and (if you are not using a library-based approach) link with the corresponding .c files to use the provided fonts.
 The null-terminated string of characters represented as 16-bit unsigned short integers specified by the fifth argument is drawn from left to right in the specified color.
-(See [260]gdImageStringUp16 for a way of drawing vertical text.)
+(See gdImageStringUp16 for a way of drawing vertical text.)
 Pixels not set by a particular character retain their previous color.

                 This function was added in gd1.3 to provide a means of rendering fonts with more than 256 characters for those who have them.
-A more frequently used routine is [261]gdImageString.
+A more frequently used routine is gdImageString.

         void gdImageStringUp(gdImagePtr im, gdFontPtr font, int x, int y, unsigned char *s, int color) _(FUNCTION)_
                 gdImageStringUp is used to draw multiple characters on the image, rotated 90 degrees.
-(To draw single characters, use [262]gdImageCharUp.)
-The second argument
-                is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall,
+(To draw single characters, use gdImageCharUp.)
+The second argument is a pointer to a font definition structure; five fonts are provided with gd, gdFontTiny, gdFontSmall,
                 gdFontMediumBold, gdFontLarge, and gdFontGiant.
 You must
                 include the files "gdfontt.h", "gdfonts.h", "gdfontmb.h",
                 "gdfontl.h" and "gdfontg.h" respectively and (if you are